 7. Experience Downtown, the Canal, the Wind

-Walking downtown the first thing that hits you about Chicago are the canals.
+Walking downtown the first thing that hits you about Chicago besides the skyscrapers are the canals.
 And depending on the time of year the Wind.
 There are various websites that offer advice on taking canal boat tours — such as a Chicago Architecture Cruise which I’ve never taken but would love to.

 8. See a White Sox Game